nfurfaro/hunter/README.md

 `$ hunter scan`.
 By default, this will scan the current directory and all subdirectories for Noir source files.
 It will then print a summary of the results to the terminal.

 The next step is to run the mutate command:
 `$ hunter mutate`.
 This will apply the mutations to the source code, run the tests, and generate a report.
-Pass the `--verbose`/`-v` flag to print a report to the terminal.
-If the scan command indicated that there is a high number of test runs required, you may want to refer to the [filtering options](#filtering-options) section to limit the scope of the source code analysed.
+If the `scan` command indicated that there is a high number of test runs required, you may want to refer to the [filtering options](#filtering-options) section to limit the scope of the source code analysed.

 ## Help

 To see Hunter's help menu, run `hunter --help`.

+`hunter --info` will give some more context on the results of the `mutate` command.

 ## About Mutation Testing

 At a high level, mutation testing is a way to measure the quality of a test suite.
-It is possible to have %100 test coverage and still have poor quality/incomplete tests.
+It is possible to have 100% test coverage and still have poor quality/incomplete tests.
 Mutation testing helps to identify these cases.

 Mutation testing involves modifying the source code of a program in small ways.
 Specifically, it modifies the program by replacing an operator with another operator.
 Each modification is called a mutant.
 For each mutant, we run the existing test suite against the mutated code.
 If at least one test fails, the mutant is "killed".
 If all tests pass, the mutant "survives".
 The mutation score is the percentage of mutants that are killed by the test suite, calculated as follows: